 What's open and closed on July 4th

-The Fourth of July, the federal holiday marks the adoption of the Declaration of Independence on July 4, 1776, falls on Monday this year.
+The Fourth of July, the federal holiday marking the adoption of the Declaration of Independence on July 4, 1776, falls on Monday this year.

 It became a federal holiday in 1870 and features barbecues, fireworks and celebrations across the country each year.